 Land uses in the study area include park, recreational, industrial, commercial, transportation, and riverine (Sacramento River).
 The project would require acquisitions of land from adjacent parcels, which would displace existing uses.
-The project would also change community connections and have the potential to induce growth by adding a new transportation facility between the two cities.
+The project would also change community connections and have the potential to induce growth by adding a new transportation facility between the Cities.

 Pioneer Bluff Transition Plan.
 The study area in West Sacramento is part of the Pioneer Bluff Transition Plan.
-This Plan details the process for transitioning land uses in the area from industrial to urban waterfront uses including parks and recreational bicycle/pedestrian trails (City of West Sacramento 2014).
+This plan details the process for transitioning land uses in the area from industrial to urban waterfront uses including parks and recreational bicycle/pedestrian trails (City of West Sacramento, 2014).
 As part of this transition, tanks farms, including those with the study area, corporation yards, and fueling stations would be relocated.
-Demolition and remediation is anticipated to begin in 2020 (City of West Sacramento 2014:20).
+Demolition and remediation is anticipated to begin in 2020 (City of West Sacramento, 2014:20).
 Regional transportation projects, including construction of the Broadway Bridge, provide additional impetus to development of the riverfront.

 Land Uses in West Sacramento.
-Existing land uses in the study area in West Sacramento include a Shell gasoline storage facility and Buckeye Terminals facility (tank farms), a Shell fueling station, and a corporation yard located on 5th Street.
+Existing land uses in the study area in West Sacramento include a Shell gasoline storage facility and Buckeye Terminals facility (tank farms), Shell fueling station, and corporation yard located on 5th Street.
 An office park, pest control company, and a vacant commercial building are located on 15th Street.
 Commercial and industrial uses located in West Sacramento along 5th Street and 15th Street would be affected by construction of the new bridge approach and roadway widening.
 Parcel acquisitions would occur along 5th Street for all alternatives and along 15th Street under Alignments A and B. There are no residential land uses within the study area.

 Land Uses in Sacramento.
 Recreational land uses in the study area are discussed above, under Recreational Resources.
-Industrial and commercial land uses in the study area include the Chevron Gasoline Storage Operations facility, the Union 76 gasoline storage facility, and Setzer Forest Products on Broadway.
-Some parcel acquisition of the Chevron facility would be required, but may not directly result in a change in land use.
-Slivers of parcel acquisition would be required from the Union 76 and Setzer Forest Products facilities.
+Industrial and commercial land uses in the study area include the Chevron gasoline storage operations facility, Phillips 66 gasoline storage facility on Broadway, and Setzer Forest Products on Broadway.
+With Alignment A, parcel acquisition of the Chevron facility would be required as well as a change in land use with the removal of tanks and other facilities.
+With Alignment B, parcel acquisition may be required, but not directly result in a change in land use.
+Slivers of parcel acquisition would be required from the Phillips 66 gasoline storage facility on Broadway and Setzer Forest Products facilities.
 There are no residential land uses within the study area.